fernando24164/serpent_ai/README.md

-#Serpent_AI
+# Serpent_AI

-A dockerfile to create a container with SerpentAi on it
+A dockerfile to create a container with [SerpentAI](https://github.com/SerpentAI/SerpentAI) on it